wynessgp/sqa-risk-recreation/docs/bva/domain/GameEngine.md

   - A pointer to the true object
     - Mostly concerned about checking two things in our Territory object:
       - The PlayerColor should be updated if we're in the SCRAMBLE phase
-      - The army count should be updated regardless of phase
+      - The army count should be updated regardless of phase, if possible
+- Player object: Pointer
+  - The number of armies they have to place should be updated
+  - Territories held should be updated if in SCRAMBLE (maybe attack too).

 ## BVA Step 4